MichaelDrogalis/lbradstreet.github.io/_posts/2015-02-13-onyx-dashboard.markdown

 jobs), job scheduling, and task scheduling (scheduling between tasks within a job).

+MD: "they read the log one entry at a time, in order, and continue update their local state (replica) with changes.
+They each track this log..."

 One side benefit of this design is that it gives a replayable view of changes within the cluster over the time, as well as a way to view the overall state of the cluster at a given time, even if the cluster has long been shutdown.
-We have leveraged this information in order to create a dashboard that gives a high level overview of the state of an Onyx cluster.
+We have leveraged this information (MD: information model) in order to create a dashboard that gives a high level overview of the state of an Onyx cluster.

 ## Operation

-Open opening the dashboard, users are provided with a dropdown containing deployment IDs, each of which correspond to a log for an Onyx cluster/deployment.
+Open opening (MD: repeat word) the dashboard, users are provided with a dropdown containing deployment IDs, each of which correspond to a log for an Onyx cluster/deployment.
 When a deployment ID is selected, the dashboard server replays the log.
 As it reads the log messages, it applies the log entry to its